Stuart Fairchild Player Props: Reds vs. Astros

 - Fairchild is hitting .234 with 12 doubles, a triple, four home runs and 19 walks.

-- Fairchild has picked up an RBI in 29.3% of his games this year, with more than one RBI in 6.9% of his games.
+- Fairchild has picked up an RBI in 29.3% of his games this year, with two or more RBI in 6.9% of his games.
 He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.